Nick Bosa: Pre-draft

-2019 season
+2019

+Bosa was selected by the San Francisco 49ers in the first round with the second overall pick in the 2019 NFL draft.
 On July 25, 2019, Bosa signed a 4-year deal with the 49ers worth $33.5 million featuring a $22.5 million signing bonus and a fifth year option.

 Bosa made his NFL debut in Week 1 against the Tampa Bay Buccaneers.
 In the game, he made 3 tackles and sacked quarterback Jameis Winston once in the 31–17 road victory.

-During a Week 5 31–3 victory over the Cleveland Browns, Bosa sacked Baker Mayfield twice, one of which resulted in a fumble, earning him NFC Defensive Player of the Week.
+During a Week 5 31–3 victory over the Cleveland Browns, Bosa sacked Baker Mayfield twice, one of which resulted in a fumble, earning him National Football Conference (NFC) Defensive Player of the Week.
 In the next game against the Carolina Panthers, Bosa sacked Kyle Allen thrice and recorded his first career interception in the 51–13 win.
 He was named the NFC Defensive Player of the Week for his performance along with his brother Joey, who was voted AFC Defensive Player of the Week.
 The next day, Bosa was named the NFC Defensive Player of the Month for his play in October.

 Bosa finished his rookie year with 47 tackles, nine sacks, a forced fumble, two fumble recoveries, two pass deflections, and an interception in 16 games and 14 starts.
+He was named to the PFWA All-Rookie Team.
 In the Divisional Round of the playoffs against the Minnesota Vikings, Bosa sacked Kirk Cousins twice during the 27–10 win.
-In the NFC Championship Game against the Packers, Bosa sacked Aaron Rodgers once in the 37–20 win.
+In the NFC Championship against the Green Bay Packers, Bosa sacked Aaron Rodgers once in the 37–20 win.
 At the NFL Honors, Bosa won the AP NFL Defensive Rookie of the Year Award, which his father accepted on his behalf due to Bosa being at the Super Bowl in Miami.
 In Super Bowl LIV against the Kansas City Chiefs, he recorded a strip sack on Patrick Mahomes during the 31–20 loss.
+He was ranked 17th by his fellow players on the NFL Top 100 Players of 2020.

-2020 season
+2020

 During Week 2 against the New York Jets, Bosa suffered a torn ACL and was ruled out for the rest of the season.
 He was placed on injured reserve on September 23, 2020.
 During Bosa's rehab, he hired a private chef and took on a strict, protein-heavy diet as part of his recovery.